 - An airport, including both primary and nonprimary airports.

 The Office of Land Quality (OLQ) does not regulate every type of storage tank.
-OLQ regulations apply only to UST systems that store petroleum or certain hazardous substances.
-OLQ helps UST owners and operators understand the regulations in order to encourage and promote compliance.
+OLQ regulations apply only to tank systems that store petroleum or certain hazardous substances.
+OLQ helps tank owners and operators understand the regulations to encourage compliance.

-Federal law requires UST owners to register all USTs storing regulated substances that are brought into use after May 8, 1986, or USTs in the ground as of May 8, 1986 that have stored regulated substances at any time since January 1, 1974.
+Federal law requires UST owners to register all USTs storing regulated substances that are brought into use after May 8, 1986, or USTs in the ground as of May 8, 1986, that have stored regulated substances at any time since January 1, 1974.